Welcome to the kitchen with Dadcook!

 If you’re looking for the right inspiration to impress at the table, you’re in the right place.
-My journey into flavors today begins with a burst of taste thanks to my SICILIAN CAPONATA, a timeless classic that opens the heart (and stomach).
+My flavor journey today starts with an explosion of taste thanks to my SICILIAN CAPONATA, a timeless classic that opens the heart (and the appetite).

-But we don’t stop here, because for those who love the strong flavors of tradition, there’s nothing better than my FOCACCIA WITH SOURDOUGH, crunchy on the outside and soft inside.
-Moving on to first courses, I take you directly to Puglia with the SPAGHETTI ALL’ASSASSINA, crispy and spicy just right, or you can be enveloped by the sea’s aroma of my PASTA WITH AMBERJACK AND TOMATOES, a dish that tastes like a celebration.
+But we don’t stop there, because for those who love bold traditional flavors, nothing beats my SOURDOUGH FOCACCIA, crunchy outside and soft inside.
+Moving on to first courses, I’ll take you straight to Puglia with SPAGHETTI ALL’ASSASSINA, crispy and spicy just right, or you can be wrapped in the sea-scented aroma of my PASTA WITH AMBERJACK AND CHERRY TOMATOES, a festive dish.

-For the mains, the choice is between land and sea: if you love meat, you must absolutely try the TENDER BEEF STEW that melts in your mouth, or the scenic BEEF HAMMER slowly cooked in beer.
-If you prefer fish, my BAKED TURBOT WITH POTATOES will guarantee you success with minimal effort.
+For mains, the choice is between land and sea: if you love meat, you must try the MELTINGLY TENDER BEEF STEW that melts in your mouth, or the spectacular BEEF HAMMER slowly cooked in beer.
+If you prefer fish, my BREAM BAKED WITH POTATOES will guarantee assured success with minimal effort.

-To conclude in style, before moving on to DESSERT, I want to reveal the true secret to making your dishes unique: my HOMEMADE BÉCHAMEL.
-It’s velvety, just dense enough, and perfect for wrapping the ham in your crepes, ensuring that professional result only a carefully prepared sauce can give.
+To finish beautifully, before moving on to DESSERTS, I want to reveal the real secret to making your preparations unique: my HOMEMADE BÉCHAMEL.
+It’s velvety, thick enough and perfect for wrapping the ham in your crepes, ensuring that professional result only a carefully made sauce can provide.

 - Rest time: 5 Minutes